RyanFleck/ryanfleck.ca/content/posts/SARS-COVID-19-Conspiracy-A.md

 a power dissipation of 30 kW.
 The effects are best described by the *US-DoD Non-Letal Weapons Program*[^dod-nlw]:

 > Adverse reactions are extremely rare, temporary and consist of skin blisters.
-Exposure to the Active Denial System can also result in a temporary reddening of the skin.
-Research shows there is only a 1/10th of 1% chance of injury from Active Denial System exposure.
-Normal, innate, self-protect behaviors such as eye blink, head turn and aversion response all minimize the risk of injury.
-The energy reaches a skin depth of only about 1/64th of an inch, the equivalent of three sheets of paper.
-The sensation immediately ceases when the individual moves out of the beam.
+> Exposure to the Active Denial System can also result in a temporary reddening
+> of the skin.
+Research shows there is only a 1/10th of 1% chance of injury from
+> Active Denial System exposure.
+Normal, innate, self-protect behaviors such as
+> eye blink, head turn and aversion response all minimize the risk of injury.
+> The energy reaches a skin depth of only about 1/64th of an inch, the
+> equivalent of three sheets of paper.
+The sensation immediately ceases when the
+> individual moves out of the beam. [^dod-nlw]

 ### Cellular Delivery of Matter via Electroporation

-### Electromagnetic Corona
+Below is the abstract from the article *Transfection by Electroporation*[^tbe] by Huntington Potter, Ph.D.  and Richard Heller, Ph.D.:

+[^tbe]: **Transfection by Electroporation** <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2975437/>

+> Electroporation–the use of high-voltage electric shocks to introduce DNA into
+> cells–can be used with most cell types, yields a high frequency of both stable
+> transformation and transient gene expression and, because it requires fewer
+> steps, can be easier than alternate techniques.
+This unit describes
+> electroporation of mammalian cells, including ES cells for the preparation of
+> knockout, knockin, and transgenic mice, describes protocols for using
+> electroporation in vivo to perform gene therapy for cancer therapy and DNA
+> vaccination, and outlines modifications for preparation and transfection of
+> plant protoplasts. [^tbe]

+In essence, a voltage is applied across a cell and, while the cell wall is disrupted, macromolecules can freely penetrate the cell.

 ### Differing Coronavirus Side Effects